IBM/knative-routing-tutorial/README.md

 ```

 In addition to changing the service's pod configuration to use a different image (the one tagged with `2`),
-this file uses a new `traffic` section to route requests to different revisions.
+this file uses a new `traffic` object to route requests to different revisions.
 In this case we want to divide traffic evenly between the previous revision we created `helloworld-go-simple-response` and the new revision we're creating `helloworld-go-random-response`.

 You must edit the helloworld2.yaml file to replace `<REGISTRY>` and `<NAMESPACE>` with the same values as you used earlier.